If you’re building a commercial playground, what goes under your playground equipment can be just as important as the

 Factors to Consider When Choosing Playground Surface Options

 Today’s playground equipment and indoor playground surfacing materials are designed for safety.
 While playground surfaces like sand, gravel, and even concrete dominated the market in the past, softer surface options are now the go-to choice for playgrounds across the U.S.

 How do you know what playground surfacing materials are right for your space?
 No two playgrounds are the same.
 Some are positioned on flat lots, while others have areas of hilly terrain to account for.
 Depending on where the playground is located, you may have to consider factors such as drainage, climate, or sun and shade patterns.
 All playgrounds have their own parameters.

-Choosing the right playground surface for your space involves considering five main factors:
+Choosing the right playground surface for your space involves considering these main factors: